emfcamp/Website/templates/volunteer/_buildup-safety.md

-During buildup and teardown, EMF is a construction site, and we are legally responsibility for your safety.
+During buildup and teardown, EMF is a construction site, and we are legally responsible for your safety.
 While you're on site, we expect you to follow the [code of conduct](/code-of-conduct) and these safety rules.
 If you don't, we may have to ask you to leave the site.